Click for Dog Grooming Equipment & Supplies (Affiliate Link)

 If you are working as an employee in a salon, you could earn more money than a self-employed groomer because of the benefits you’ll enjoy.
 Some of those benefits are: health insurance, a flexible work schedule, and paid time off.

 If you are running your own dog grooming business, you need to have good business skills to target the right market and to compete with other dog groomers in your locality.
 Of course, if you can set up in an area that is not already serviced by other dog groomers, then all the better.
 You should expect to earn much less in the early years of your business because there are expenses involved and you alone will bear any costs incurred.
 But as your business grows, you’ll definitely begin to earn more than groomers working for an employer.
-And of course, the amount you earn will be impacted on by the dog grooming prices you charge.
+And of course, the amount you earn will be impacted on by the dog grooming fees you charge.

 Costs of Running Your Own Dog Grooming Business